 The Indian Vedic word for ‘forgiveness’ is ‘kshama’ which is not dissimilar to the word ‘karma’.

-So I think forgiving my adversaries is a way of honouring that gift, and releasing the person who crossed me from any karmic debt owed, so they are unlikely to need to cross my path ever again!
-Win win!
+So I think forgiving my ‘dragons’ is a way of honouring that gift, and releasing with love both of us from any karmic debt owed.

-But I should never forget the teachings I gained from meeting them at the crossroads of the bagatelle table because they are the gems in my treasure chest of accrued wisdom.
+But I should never forget the teachings I gained from their challenge at the crossroads of my life because from each exchange, I received a gem to store in my treasure chest of accrued wisdom, which the dragons then guard for me.